Skip to main content

 “Hitachi Visualization technologies allow organizations to identify and separate certain camera feeds, which makes it more acceptable for private companies to share video access to law enforcement.
 It’s a way to immediately have eyes on target,” Bostock details.

-Rather than burden the customer site, Hitachi Visualization uses the cloud to support the orchestration and management of video data.
-The HVP hardware is highly scalable for room to grow.
-The HVS software is also scalable because it is built in layers, making it nearly limitless.
+Rather than burden the customer site, Hitachi Visualization uses the cloud to support the orchestration and management of video analytics and data.
+The HVP hardware is highly scalable because it is built in layers, making it nearly limitless.
 Workflows and analytics fulfill the need for gleaning meaningful insight from data.

 “The possibilities are vast.
 We can autoreposition cameras to capture activity from audio (gunshot) and chemical or nuclear detection.
 Video feeds from small unmanned aerial vehicles (drones) can also be integrated with the surveillance systems and onto the Hitachi dashboard.
 Social media is also being used to detect large crowds for instance,” he furthers.
 “What’s really exciting is that while some of these information sources may not be currently integrated on these projects, they can very easily be added into HVS for live situational awareness wherever and whenever needed.”